-Irritable bowel syndrome (IBS) is an embarrassing condition which can be difficult to talk about.
-If you are reading this article it’s probably because you have a friend, family member, or loved one who suffers from this debilitating condition and needs a helping hand.
-This article will provide an explanation of IBS and the low FODMAP diet so you can help manage your loved one’s symptoms.
+Irritable bowel syndrome (IBS) is an embarrassing condition that can be difficult to talk about.
+If you are reading this article it’s probably because you have a friend, family member, or loved one who suffers from this debilitating condition.
+Today we are going to chat about what IBS is, how it affects your loved one, and how the low FODMAP diet can help.
+This will give you the tools to help your friend/family member/loved one manage their gut symptoms.

 What is Irritable Bowel Syndrome?

 Irritable bowel syndrome (IBS) is a surprisingly common functional gastrointestinal disorder (FGID) affecting approximately 9-23% of the worldwide population (1 2).
-Astoundingly it is the second most common cause for work place absenteeism after the common cold (2).
-Like any illness the range and severity of symptoms vary from person to person.
+Astoundingly, it is the second most common cause of workplace absenteeism after the common cold (2).
+Like any illness, the range and severity of symptoms vary from person to person.

 This condition is characterised by nasty, embarrassing and chronic relapsing symptoms of: